 The Surf Pool.
 Hey Disney, can't you come up with a better name?
 The Surf Pool.
-Yes, I know that guests actually surf in the Surf Pool, but the name is too bland.
-Shouldn't it be Pipeline Bay or Crash 'n' Burn Shoals or something cute like that.
+Yes, I know that guests can actually surf in the Surf Pool (really! keep reading), but the name is too bland.
+Shouldn't it be Pipeline Bay or Crash 'n' Burn Shoals or something cute like that?
 Everything in this park has a silly name.
 Oh, well.

-The Surf Pool at Typhoon Lagoon is the biggest wave pool in the world.
+The Surf Pool at Typhoon Lagoon is massive.
 It measures almost 2.5 acres and holds almost 3 million gallons of water.
 Every 90 seconds a 5 to 6 foot wave is released.
 Smaller "bobbing" waves keep the water moving between the big ones.

-CAUTION: When Mlss Tilly's whistle blows - "Take small children (and large adults too) by the hand and hold on tight".
+CAUTION: When Miss Tilly's whistle blows - "Take small children (and large adults too) by the hand and hold on tight!"

 Want to learn to surf?
 (Isn't that a Beach Boys song?
 No?)
+You're in luck.
 Disney has branched out and gone into the surfing business.

 On selected days, before Typhoon Lagoon opens you can attend Surf School.
-Oddly enough Disney calls the program "Learn to Surf".
-It's taught by instructors from the Craig Carroll's Cocoa Beach Surf School.
+Oddly enough Disney calls the program "Learn to Surf Like a Pro".
+It's $190 per person and includes a continental breakfast plus digital photography.
+Surf boards are provided.

 Typhoon Lagoon's Castaway Creek is the perfect lazy river (in Dad's opinion, and Dad is always right).
-It meanders aimlessly through the park at the perfect speed on it's 2100 foot journey.
+It meanders aimlessly arpund the park at the perfect speed on its 2100 foot journey.
 There are 5 entrances and exits where you can get in and out of Castaway Creek.
-It takes about 30 minutes to make the complete circut.
+It takes about 30 minutes to make the complete circuit.

-The 3 to 4 foot deep Creek flows through waterfalls and cooling mists.
-The themeing and foilage around Castaway Creek is incredible.
+The 3-4 foot deep Creek flows through waterfalls and cooling mists.
+The theming and foliage around Castaway Creek is incredible and tropical.
 It's a great way to relax.
 (That's why it's called a Lazy River.)

 The Sandy White Beach

 The Sandy White Beach area is not a good place to set up shop for active families.
-It's not close most of the action, which makes it perfect for an afternoon nap on the beach (Dad's favorite beach activity.)
+It's tucked away from most of the action, which makes it perfect for an afternoon nap on the beach (Dad's favorite beach activity).

-- Crush 'n' Gusher - Crush 'n' Gusher is a roller coaster like raft slide.
-There are three different slides, Banana Blaster, Coconut Crusher, and Pineapple Plunger.
-Each slide has hair-pin turns, steep drops and uphill climbs.
+- Crush 'n' Gusher - Crush 'n' Gusher is a roller coaster type raft slide.
+There are three different slides: Banana Blaster, Coconut Crusher, and Pineapple Plunger.
+Each slide has hairpin turns, steep drops and uphill climbs.

 - Storm Slides - The Storm Slides are a trio of fast paced body slides the wind through caves and waterfalls.
 There are 3 different slides, Jib Jammer, Stern Burner, and Rudder Buster.
 Try them out.